 The lifespan of Redwood trees is anywhere from 500 to 700 years, with some exceeding 2000 years.
 The trees can grow to be very tall, and the highest Redwood tree you will find here is called the Hyperion.
 It is 115 meters tall.

 Even if you’ve never been to the USA, you have probably heard of the Golden Gate Bridge.
-It is one of the most well-known bridges in the world and a very famous landmark in North America.
+It is one of the most well-known bridges in the world and a very famous landmark in California.
 The bridge connects San Francisco to Marin County and was completed in 1937.
 It is a must on your San Francisco itinerary!

 The Golden Gate Bridge is 2.7 km long and was the longest main suspension bridge in America until it was overtaken by the Verrazzano Narrows Bridge in New York City in 1964.